 Some applications can be made online, others must be made by filling in an application form.

-You can check if you can apply online, or alternatively which paper form is the right one for your particular application, at this link:
+You can check if you can apply online, or which paper form is the right one for your particular application, at the following link:

 All executors named in the Will may apply and a maximum of four administrators can apply – both online or using the paper forms.